bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Each of these two methods returns a tuple of values that contains:

-- The value that indicates if the validation is sucessful or not;
+- The value that indicates if the validation is sucсessful or not;

 - The value that is a list of errors in case of the validation failures (it is an empty list by default).

 Executor
 ---------------------

 An executor is a key module component that performs the data processing.
-It receives the data and processes them in correspondence with the requirements of module specification.
+It receives data and processes them in correspondence with the requirements of module specification.
 It utilizes an instance/instances for processing.
 An instance is a full range of settings for an exact module.
-It determins the work of an engine and a module.
+It determins the coordinated work of an engine and a module.

 Data Processing Flow in Modules
 ---------------------------------